ChainAgnostic/namespaces/solana/caip25.md

 Few use-cases incorporating multiple Solana-compatible networks require granular permissions or capability declarations per-chain, so a Solana-wide [CAIP-217] authorization scope (keyed to the entire `solana` namespace rather than to a specific chain), with identical permissions and capabilities across one or more chains, is recommended in most cases.

+## Multi-Chain Considerations

-Multi-chain use-cases incorporating non-Solana chains should use distinct [CAIP-217] authorization objects per chain type, in cases where those [CAIP-25] capabilities and configurations can be deterministically mapped to [Wallet Standard Multichain Extensions] variables by a [CAIP-25] provider.
+Developers addressing multi-chain use-cases incorporating non-Solana networks are RECOMMENDED to use distinct [CAIP-217] authorization objects per chain type, in cases where those [CAIP-25] capabilities and configurations can be deterministically mapped to [Wallet Standard Multichain Extensions] variables by a [CAIP-25] provider.

 ## Session Properties